0030 to 0130 AT: The Information Age

 Early second century AT - Ruth Duorkin demonstrates the most sophisticated mobile life support systems yet seen; is remembered by later generations as a pioneering cyborg.

 102 - After twelve years of exhaustive experimentation with AI and human intelligence augmentation the first AI with superior intelligence in all areas is created and quickly dubs itself a 'superturing'.
-Temporarily fears of AI are heightened but as the nascent superturings are shown to not think in radically different ways from humans, as well as the increase in technological development from superturing holding institutes, these fears abate.
+Temporarily fears of AI are heightened, but after the nascent superturings are shown to not think in radically different ways from humans, as well as the increase in technological development from superturing holding institutes, these fears abate.

 106 - Project Thistledown uses the magbeam system on Luna to launch long duration probes to Venus, Mercury, Jupiter, and Saturn.
 Using a combination of hybrid magnetic-solar sails and onboard fuel to maneuver and decelerate, the probes deploy a variety of orbiters, landers, and balloon-based flyers on arrival.
 While the exact mix of secondary craft varies with the destination, a common chassis is used for all probes.
 The various landers and flyers have limited lifetimes generally ranging from 3-5 years.
 However, the main orbiting platforms have operational lifetimes of 20 years or more and provide an ongoing observational capability for much of the solar system.

-106 - First recorded backup of a '.....' spore exoself
+106 - First recorded backup of a Packrat Spore exoself.

 111 - Automated mining of half a dozen Near-Earth asteroids begins delivering commercial quantities of material to the Earth-Luna volume.
 Most is used in space-based manufacture, but some particularly valuable rare-Earth elements are shipped back to Earth-surface for various applications.

-112 - Completion of Burning Library Project
+112 - Recorded completion date of the Burning Library Project.

 126 - The Deep Space Skymining corporation, a commercial asteroid and space junk interception concern, lobbies for a space elevator to be built.